Edward William Derrington Bell: Military career

 Bell was the son of General Edward Wells Bell and entered the Royal Military College, Sandhurst, in 1838 at the age of 14.
 He was commissioned into the British Army in 1842 and was posted to Canada.
 He was promoted to captain in December 1848 and, during the Crimean War, was present at the Battles of Alma and Inkerman and the Siege of Sebastopol.

 Bell was 30 years old, and a captain in the 23rd Regiment of Foot (later The Royal Welch Fusiliers) during the Crimean War when the following deed took place for which he was awarded the Victoria Cross (VC).

+He was personally presented with the Victoria Cross by Queen Victoria at Southsea Common, Portsmouth, Hants on 2 August 1858.

 Bell was also awarded the Legion of Honour by the French, and the Turkish War Medal.
 Posted to India during the Indian Mutiny in 1857, he was present at the Siege of Lucknow.
 After India, he commanded the 2nd Battalion of the Royal Welch Fusiliers for the next 12 years until 1872, achieving the rank of major general in 1868.
 His last command was in Belfast, where he died in 1879.